kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/wasmer@iyFHvZj_ntr_dX6WlL4E1.md

 # wasmer

-Wasmer is a popular standalone WebAssembly (WASM) runtime that aims to run any WASM file on any platform swiftly.
-It's designed to be lightweight and simple to use.
-The project supports features of WASM like linear memory and tables, while also providing a friendly command line interface (CLI).
-It ships with a pluggable, modular system that allows for different compiling and runtime strategies.
-Wasmer can be integrated into different programming languages through its embedding API, which enables calling WASM functions directly as pure functions in the host language.
+Wasmer is a standalone WebAssembly runtime designed to run WASM files on any platform quickly and efficiently.
+Features a pluggable system with different compiling strategies, friendly CLI, and embedding APIs for calling WASM functions directly from various programming languages.
+Lightweight and modular.